Canadian entrepreneurs plan to invest $140.5 billion in 2018

 According to the survey of investment intentions, entrepreneurs also plan to increase their capital spending on employee training, intellectual property and R&D by a total of $2.4 billion.
 This reflects a long-term trend of higher spending on intangible assets—the non-physical things businesses depend on in a modern economy.

 By contrast, business owners plan to reduce their investments on tangible assets—machinery and equipment, vehicles and non-residential construction—in 2018.
-There was also a slight drop in investment intentions on computer hardware, software and
+There was also a slight drop in investment intentions on computer hardware, software and e-commerce.
+Together, these categories represented a decrease of $6.7 billion.

 A year of exceptionally strong growth